SamShiels/photo-gallery/README.md

 Use the arrow keys to navigate through the grid of photos.
 You can scroll to the right and left by selecting photos off-screen.

+The `space` bar opens a dialog which displays an enlarged version of the selected image.
+Use `escape` to close.

-The current photo topic can be changed by pressing the `escape` key.
+The current photo topic can be changed by pressing the `tab` key.
 This opens a left-side drawer which contains a list of topics.
 You can then scroll through them using the `up` and `down` arrow keys.